Qcarvalhooliveira/Meu_Diario_Oficial/README.md

 **4. Set Up Environment Variables**

+To enable the application to send emails, you need to create an account on [Brevo](https://www.brevo.com/fr/) (formerly Sendinblue).
+Once registered, you can generate your API key to use with this application.

-You need to set up environment variables for the application to function correctly.
+After creating your account and obtaining your API key, set up the environment variables for the application function correctly.
 Create a **.env** file in the root directory of your project and add the following:

 ```
 SENDINBLUE_API_KEY=your_sendinblue_api_key